evinsou/paperclip-googledrive/README.md

 This is a hash containing any of the following options:
  - `:path` – block, works similarly to Paperclip's `:path` option
- - `:public_folder_id`- id of folder that must be created in google drive and set public permessions on it
+ - `:public_folder_id`- id of folder that must be created in google drive and set public permissions on it
- - `:default_image` - an image in Public folder that used for attachemnts if attachement is not present
+ - `:default_image` - an image in Public folder that used for attachments if attachment is not present

 The :path option should be a block that returns a path that the uploaded file should be saved to.
 The block yields the attachment style and is executed in the scope of the model instance.
 For example:
 ```ruby